kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 Note that the Zeeman energy adds to the onsite term, whereas the Rashba spin-orbit term adds to the hoppings (due to the derivative operator).
 Furthermore, the hoppings in x and y-direction have a different matrix structure.
-We now cannot use ``lat.nearest`` to add all the hoppings at once, since we now have to distinguish x and y-direction.
+We now cannot use ``lat.neighbors()`` to add all the hoppings at once, since we now have to distinguish x and y-direction.
 Because of that, we have to explicitly specify the hoppings in the form expected by `~kwant.builder.HoppingKind`:

 - A tuple with relative lattice indices.
 For example, `(1, 0)` means